-physpkg.F90: additional lines wherever prescribed_cloud is used.
-This module drives the physics of CAM.
-By adding flags for prescribed_cloud, this enables CAM to treat prescribed as CAM would treat any other tracer variable.
+physpkg.F90: this module drives the physics of CAM.
+The primary function of the modifications to physpkg.F90 involve registering, initializing, and advancing prescribed_cloud.F90.
+By adding flags for prescribed_cloud, this enables CAM to treat the prescribed cloud parameters like any other tracer variable.